mlang/bmc/README.txt

 or provide some sort of confirmation.
 Once the document is successfully parsed, several more options will be available, like starting playback or jumping to a particular position in the document (like a particular measure of the music).
-The document could now also be converted to a visual notation via some external program like Lilypond, and eventually displayed alongside the braille music code.
+The document could now also be converted to visual notation via some external program like Lilypond, and eventually displayed alongside the braille music code.

 Since the user base is definitely relying on accessibility being available on